yongqian10/CADVision/README.md

 # CADVision

-psuh to this branch first, merge only when all members agree.
+push to this branch first, merge only when all members agree.
+CI/CD yet to implement